suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 of this scheme; this document re-uses the variant specified in Section 8.5.5 of {{RFC9052}}.

-The following three layer structure is used:
+The following two layer structure is used:

 - Layer 0: Has a content encrypted with the CEK.
 The content may be detached.
-- Layer 1: Uses the AES Key Wrap algorithm to encrypt a randomly generated CEK with the KEK derived by layer 2.
+- Layer 1: Uses the AES Key Wrap algorithm to encrypt a randomly generated CEK with the KEK derived with ECDH Ephemeral-Static whereby the resulting symmetric key is fed into the HKDF-based key derivation function.
-- Layer 2: Uses ECDH Ephemeral-Static direct to generate the KEK for layer 1.

-As a result, the three layers combine ECDH-ES with AES-KW.
-An example is given in Appendix B of RFC 9052 and in {{esdh-example}}.
+As a result, the two layers combine ECDH-ES with AES-KW and HKDF.
+An example is given in {{esdh-example}}.

 ### Deployment Options